Plattar/plattar-ar-adapter/docs/installation/loading-scene.md

 ## Quick start

-To start, we'll begin with a simple example showing the most basic example for a 360 integration
+To start, we'll begin with a simple example showing the most basic example for a 360 renderer

 - First, we'll need to [install](../installation/installation.md) the plattar plugin, which can easily be done by adding this embed code into your website
     ```html